Who doesn’t love goulash? It’s beefy, cheesy, and full of deep herby, tomato flavor.

 I want to call this a casserole.
 I don’t know – what do you think?

 Whatever you call it, it’s the kind of dish that we grew up eating.
 Just like these stuffed cabbage rolls, this is old soul food that never goes out of style.
-In this version, you get all the familiar flavors in an enamel coated dutch oven for easy stove-top cooking.
+In this version, you get all the familiar flavors in an enamel coated Dutch oven for easy stove-top cooking.

 No transferring the ground beef in and out required.
 Just timing and basic cooking techniques…